Sathvikyada/CS520Final/Readme.md

 - MONGO_URI=mongodb+srv://GraderAccess:GraderAccess@userdata.ilnbl.mongodb.net/?retryWrites=true&w=majority&appName=UserData  # Database URI for MongoDB
 - JWT_SECRET=jwt_secret # Secret key for JWT authentication

-2. There are no external API Keys
+2. There are no external API Keys needed to be configured

+**Test**
+- We have test all the database access routes.
+We did not test APIs such as the calling API and Google Maps API.